 Two questions sit on top of the workload-axis decision and can shift it materially.

-Two — what is the cardinality of tenants per host?
-Single-tenant deployments (one customer's workload on one host) tolerate weaker between-workload isolation because there's no other tenant on the host to be exposed.
-Multi-tenant deployments (the customer's workload sharing a host with another customer's workload) require strong between-workload isolation by default.
+The second: what is the cardinality of tenants per host?
+Single-tenant deployments — one customer's workload on one host — tolerate weaker between-workload isolation because there is no other tenant on the host to be exposed.
+Multi-tenant deployments — the customer's workload sharing a host with another customer's workload — require strong between-workload isolation by default.
 The cloud vendor's hardware is the trust boundary, but the workload runtime is the surface.
 Multi-tenant SaaS AI platforms ship with microVM isolation between tenants almost universally now.
 Single-tenant deployments — VPC-isolated, dedicated capacity — can run hardened containers between workloads without the same exposure.

-CVE attack surface (rough indicator, not a number to over-index on). runc with a standard image: large.
-Hardened image: 50-90% smaller depending on the base. gVisor: smaller than runc (less host kernel exposure) but the gVisor codebase itself has had CVEs.
-Firecracker: smallest exposed surface, but VM escape CVEs in the underlying hypervisor still exist and require host patching.
+CVE attack surface — a rough indicator, not a number to over-index on — varies widely. runc with a standard image is large.
+A hardened image is 50-90% smaller depending on the base. gVisor is smaller than runc thanks to less host kernel exposure, though the gVisor codebase itself has had CVEs.
+Firecracker has the smallest exposed surface, but VM escape CVEs in the underlying hypervisor still exist and require host patching.

-A pattern that recurs across the AI platforms we have shipped or reviewed in the last twelve months:
+A pattern recurs across the AI platforms we have shipped or reviewed in the last twelve months.
+It is not invented; it is what survives contact with real workloads.

-• Inference and orchestration runtime — hardened containers (Tier 2).
+Inference and orchestration runtime sits in hardened containers (Tier 2).
 The model server, the agent loop, the tool-call dispatcher, the retrieval pipeline.
 Internal-trusted code, performance-sensitive, audit-clean with proper image hygiene.
-Wolfi or Chainguard images on Kubernetes (often via EKS with Bottlerocket on the node side as an additional layer).
+Wolfi or Chainguard images on Kubernetes, often with Bottlerocket on the node side as an additional layer.

-• Tool-call execution — Tier 2 or Tier 3 depending on tool trust.
+Tool-call execution sits in Tier 2 or Tier 3 depending on tool trust.
 Tools that hit known internal APIs run in the same hardened containers as the runtime.
 Tools that execute scripts, run shell commands, or compose system calls run in gVisor (Tier 3) for the marginal kernel-exploit isolation.

-• Code execution sandbox — microVM (Tier 4).
+The code execution sandbox sits in a microVM (Tier 4).
 Firecracker for AWS-native, Kata for self-hosted.
 This is the layer that runs the agent's generated code, the user's Python in a Jupyter cell, the script the model decided to execute.
 Strong isolation, audit-defensible, multi-tenant safe.

-• Cross-tenant isolation — microVM as well.
+Cross-tenant isolation sits in a microVM as well.
 Where regulatory or trust requirements demand strict between-tenant isolation, the tenant boundary lives at the microVM layer.
 Tier 2 inside the microVM, with the VM as the tenant separator.

-The platform engineer who picks "one tier for everything" is either over-paying for isolation on workloads that don't need it, or under-paying on workloads that do.
+The platform engineer who picks one tier for everything is either over-paying for isolation on workloads that do not need it, or under-paying on workloads that do.
 The hybrid pattern routes the workload class to the appropriate tier and lets the cost-and-isolation curves balance.

 Hardware isolation is the strongest.
 Hardened images are the cheapest meaningful improvement.
 The right architectural posture uses both, in different places, for different workloads.
 The platforms that articulate this trade-off explicitly — in their threat models, their architecture documents, and their procurement conversations — are the ones operating at the standard the next decade of regulated AI deployment will require.